King Arthur Fudge Brownies

 Lightly grease a 9" x 13" pan

-When testing to see if brownies are done, take a cake tester or the tip of a sharp knife and carefully poke it into the center of the pan, digging around just enough to see the interior.
+When testing, use the tip of a sharp knife and carefully poke it into the center of the pan.
+Dig around just enough to see the interior.
 You should see moist crumbs, but no uncooked batter.
-Yes, you'll be left with a small divot in the center of your brownies; just cut around it when you're cutting the brownies into squares.